Near Hinckley in Pine County, Minnesota — The American Midwest (Upper Plains)

 In Memoriam In the Four Trenches North of this Monument lie the remains of Two Hundred and Forty Eight Men, Women and Children, Residents of Hinckley, who perished in the fire which this monument was erected to commemorate.

 Dedicated September 1st, A.D.
 1900 This Monument is dedicated to the Pioneers of Civilization in the Forests of Minnesota.

 Erected 1900 by The State of Minnesota.
 (Marker Number 9.)

 Location.
 46° 0.665′ N, 92° 55.419′ W. Marker is near Hinckley, Minnesota, in Pine County.
-Marker is on Fire Monument Road (State Highway Touch for map.
+Marker is on Fire Monument Road (State Highway 48) 0.2 miles east of Morris Avenue (County Road 140), on the left when traveling east.
 Marker is at Memorial Cemetery.
+Touch for map.
 Marker is in this post office area: Hinckley MN 55037, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
 Sandstone Area Veterans Memorial (approx. 8.8 miles away); Pine City (approx. 12.6 miles away); Lumbering in Minnesota (approx. 14.4 miles away).

 More about this marker.
 This monument was the ninth of 23 state monuments that were erected by the Minnesota legislature between 1873 and 1929.
 These monuments represent Minnesota's first public efforts to mark historic sites.

 1. Thomas Corbett, soldier who killed John Wilkes Booth, may have died in the fire.